Thumbnail

 Configuration - Servo/Movement Tracking

 These settings set up how a robot reacts when an object is detected by one of the enabled tacking types.
-Servo, Movement, or Scripts, are the three reaction types you can enable individually or simultaneously.
+Servo, Movement, or Scripts are the three reaction types you can enable individually or simultaneously.
 The skill assumes the camera is mounted on the specified servos if servo tracking is checked.
-The servos will be moved from left, right, up, and down to track the detected object based on the servo settings that you have provided.
+The servos will be moved from left to right, up to down, and down to track the detected object based on the servo settings that you have provided.
 The Movement reaction type is physically moving the entire robot toward an object.
 If Movement is checked, the robot will follow the detected object when visible using the project's movement panel.
 The movement panel may be an Auto Position, H-Bridge, or more.
 The robot will move forward, left or right, to follow the desired object.
 The Scripts tab of the camera device configuration menu is a Tracking Start and Tracking End script.
 When an object is detected, the Tracking Start script will execute.
-The Tracking End script will run when the camera is no longer tracking an object.
+The Tracking End script will run when the camera no longer tracks an object.

 1. Servo Tracking Checkbox